-I’d avoid the oil pastels for this as it would just be too hard not to smear over all that white trim.
+I’d avoid the oil pastels as they may end up smearing over all that nice white trim on his suit.
 Nope, Santa needs a little more precision than that.
 Pastels are great for when smears actually add to the look, not take anything away.

-There are many more fun and easy drawing tutorials like this one, in my giant “Christmas Drawing” ebook in my PDF Shop.
+There are many more fun and easy drawing tutorials like this one, in my “Christmas Drawing” ebook in my PDF Shop.

 All have simple step by step tutorials to help beginner artists see where to start and how to finish each drawing.
 Use it for Christmas classroom projects or special homemade cards for gifts or holiday framing.
 Just click on the book or title to learn more.

 - Fold to make guidelines.
 Draw a belt.

 - Add mittens and continue.

 - Add face with moustache.